 Hospitality and Events

 Later in this first part of our EUX 2017 review, Jim Nieters and I will cover each of the workshops we attended on Wednesday, June 7.
-Then, in Part 2, Jim and I will review some of our favorite conference sessions.
+Then, in Parts 2 and 3, we’ll review the conference sessions.

 This single-track conference was organized into four themes:

 Crafting Enterprise Experiences—“The enterprise setting forces us to redefine what good design means.
 We’ll explore how unique factors like complexity, scale, and lack of control can impact our craft and completely change our expectations.”